Valencia County Transit Facility

 - October 2020: Rio Metro begins design with consultants Bohannan-Huston and Studio Southwest Architects

-- Summer 2022: Rio Metro completes design and bids project
+- August 2022: Rio Metro completes design and issues request for proposals

-- Spring/Summer 2023: Construction complete.
+- Fall 2023: Construction complete.
 Staff and vehicles relocate to VCTF.

 In 2010, Rio Metro accepted responsibility for the transit services previously operated by the Village of Los Lunas and the City of Belen.
 As part of this transition, the Village leased office space to Rio Metro at the Los Lunas Transportation Center (LLTC) to house administration staff, and also leased space at the Village’s Fleet Maintenance Yard for Rio Metro’s buses and minivans.
 Today, the LLTC and the yard are at capacity, and the Village would like to use the space Rio Metro is currently leasing to better serve its growing community.